ashdavies/talks/whats-new-in-firebase/index.md

 ---

-## Remote Config
+## [fit] But wait, there's more!
+- App Invites
+- App Indexing
+- Dynamic Links
+- Test Lab
+- AdWords

+^
+- Firebase also offers a ton of other features that I simply don't have enough time to go into,
+- all seamlessly integrated with the core components allowing you to empower your mobile app.

 ---

-## App Indexing

----

-## Dynamic Links

----

-## Invites

----

-## AdWords

----

 ## [fit] 🌿 Android Peppermint
 ### [fit] Realtime Chat
 ### [fit] [github.com/ashdavies/peppermint](https://github.com/ashdavies/peppermint)
 ![right 200%](github-peppermint-qr.png)

 ---

 ## QR, SRSLY?!

+^
-^ QR codes are so 2012 right?
+QR codes are so 2012 right?

 ---

 ## [fit] 🌿 Android Peppermint
 ### ![inline 70%](https://developers.google.com/nearby/images/ic_nearby_white_2x_web_48dp.png) Google Nearby API
 ### ...
 ### [fit] [github.com/ashdavies/peppermint](https://github.com/ashdavies/peppermint)

+^
-^ The sample application demonstrates usage of the Google Nearby API for Android.
+- The sample application demonstrates usage of the Google Nearby API for Android.

-^ So that messages you send will be broadcast to everybody in the area,
+- So that messages you send will be broadcast to everybody in the area,

-^ and the message history you are seeing is *your* personal history,
+- and the message history you are seeing is *your* personal history,

-^ stored using Firebase Realtime Database.
+- stored using Firebase Realtime Database.

+---

+Thank You.

+^